 Figure 8.
-Mean gNH3/kg emissions plotted against vehicle age for the 2017, 2015, 2013 and 2005 measurements at the Denver site.
+Mean gNH3/kg emissions plotted against vehicle age for the 2020, 2017, 2015, 2013 and 2005 measurements at the Denver site.
 The uncertainties plotted are the standard error of the mean determined using the daily means.

-The differences between the 4 data sets are more obvious when NH3 emissions are plotted as a function of vehicle age instead of model year as shown in Figure 8.
+The differences between the 5 data sets are more obvious when NH3 emissions are plotted as a function of vehicle age instead of model year as shown in Figure 8.
 For the same age vehicles, which are manufactured to significantly different standards, substantial emissions reductions relative to 2005 measurement campaign have occurred for the first 10 years.
-In addition there is a lower rate of increase in NH3 emissions as a function of vehicle age, seen initially with the 2013 data set, which is still a feature of the 2017 data.
+In addition there is a lower rate of increase in NH3 emissions as a function of vehicle age, seen initially with the 2013 data set, which is still a feature of the 2020 data.
 While the rate of increase has slowed it appears that the average vehicle age at which NH3 emissions peak and then begin to decrease keeps getting older as previously mentioned.
 The period of increasing NH3 emissions has grown considerably since 2005, though it is debatable as to the exact point in the 2005 data that the emissions peak.
-The 2005 data increases for approximately 10 years (1996 model year was the introduction of Tier 1 vehicles) and starts to decline before it reaches the 15 year old vehicles (1991 models).
+The 2005 data increases for approximately 10 years (1996 model year was the introduction of Tier 1 vehicles) and certainly starts to decline before the 15 year old vehicles

+(1991 models).
 The 2013 data set rises for approximately 17 years (1997 models) and then declines.
 This is consistent with several other data sets collected since 2008.32 The 2015 data set appears to not peak until approximately 19 year old vehicles; though there is increased uncertainty about assigning the exact point because the small sample sizes of these older model years complicates that determination.
-For the 2017 Denver data set it is arguable whether NH3 shows any decline through the first 24 model years (the remaining 1994 model year vehicles).
+As previously seen for the 2017 Denver data set the 2020 data also does not show any significant decline in emissions from a peak through the first 24 model years.
 Certainly declining fuel sulfur levels have improved the longevity of catalytic converters which is a factor in these NH3 emission trends.

-The total fixed nitrogen in g/kg of fuel for the Denver 2017 measurements is shown in Figure 9 (\blacklozenge , right axis) with the molar percent composition distributed between NH3 (\bullet , left axis) and the NO_x (\blacktriangle , left axis) component versus model year for non-diesel vehicles.
+The total fixed nitrogen in g/kg of fuel for the Denver 2020 measurements is shown in Figure 9 (\blacklozenge , right axis) with the molar percent composition distributed between NH3 (\bullet , left axis) and the NO_x (\blacktriangle , left axis) component versus model year for non-diesel vehicles.
 The total fixed nitrogen calculation neglects any unmeasured nitrous oxide (N2O) and nitrous acid (HONO) that may account for a few percent of the total.
 Total fixed nitrogen emissions have been on a steep decline since the mid-nineties in the gasoline fleet and are continuing to show decreases in the newest model years in this data as well.
-The percent of fixed nitrogen made up of NH3 had been on the rise but in this latest data set that increase appears to have leveled out soon after the introduction of Tier 2 vehicles and starting around the 2015 models it has declined.
+The percent of fixed nitrogen made up of NH3 had been on the rise until the 2017 measurements but appears to have leveled out soon after the introduction of Tier 2 vehicles and starting around the 2016 model year vehicles it has now declined.
 The start of this decline in the percent of fixed nitrogen as NH3 was also observed in the 2017 Tulsa, OK measurements but at that time there were not enough vehicle model years to establish the decline with any certainty.
 It is not known what if anything is behind this preference now for nitrogen oxidation (NO_x) at the tailpipe over reduced nitrogen (NH3) in the newest vehicles but catalyst formulation is an important factor that can influence NH3 production.